troclaux/notes/sql.md

 );
 ```

-Use `=` when the subquery is expected to return a single value.
-If the subquery returns more than one value, the query will fail with an error.
-This operator is used for one-to-one comparisons
+- use `=` when the subquery is expected to return a single value
+  - if the subquery returns more than one value, the query will fail with an error
+  - this operator is used for one-to-one comparisons

 ```sql
 SELECT *